jtblin/marker/README.md

 6. Premium wikis

 ## Disclaimer
 Marker was created to play with [meteorjs](https://github.com/meteor/meteor).
-It uses [Shwodown](https://github.com/coreyti/showdown) for the markdown conversion, and [Backbone](https://github.com/documentcloud/backbone) for the Router.
+It uses [Showdown](https://github.com/coreyti/showdown) for the markdown conversion, and [mini-pages](https://github.com/cmather/meteor-mini-pages) for the Router.

-The app is deployed on [marker.meteor.com](http://marker.meteor.com/).

 ## Author